 6 Tips to Prepare for a Camping Trip

 1. Gear up

 The amount of things you will need is dependent on the number of days you are going to camp, plus the location where you are going to camp.
 But don’t overdo it.
 The spirit of camping thrives on simplicity and minimal things.
 Therefore, you must gear up beforehand and bring with you the right clothes, food items, other absolute essentials including camping toilets (because no one would enjoy nature that way).
-If you’re looking to buy a new camping toilet, there are some affordable options on Home Worthy List.
+If you’re looking to buy a new camping toilet, there are some affordable options such as ToiletSquad and on Home Worthy List.

 2. Packing the Right Way